The side effects of a stem cell or bone marrow transplant are caused by:

-In the longer term, these treatments often cause infertility, although some people who have had a transplant do go on to have children.
+In the longer term, these treatments often cause infertility.
+Some people who have had a transplant do go on to have children, but this is still quite unusual.

 Risk of infection